bca18/HMS_Mini_Project/README.md

 1) *pavancs554* updated the first part of the project.
    It has working index and about page linked to back-end.
 [19/06/2022]

-2) *bca18* updated the second part of the project.Intended objectives are working successfully.
+2) *bca18* updated the second part of the project.
+Intended objectives are working successfully.
    It has working createaccount page, login page, Patient-Doctor profiles, Make and view appointments.
 [27/06/2022]